- Mens Sports

 Email - email@example.com | Phone - 616-560-1143

-Chuck is in his second year as the pitching coach and recruiting coordinator for Cornerstone University Baseball.
-Prior to working at Cornerstone, Chuck was an assistant coach at Prairie Ridge High School (Crystal Lake, IL) where he coached pitchers, catchers, and hitters over the course of 13 years.
+Chuck is in his third year as the pitching coach and recruiting coordinator for Cornerstone University Baseball.
+Prior to working at Cornerstone, Chuck was an assistant coach at Prairie Ridge High School (Crystal Lake, Ill.) where he coached pitchers, catchers, and hitters over the course of 13 years.
 At Prairie Ridge working under Glen Pecoraro, Chuck was a part of a coaching staff that won eight Regional Championships, five Conference Championships, and finished as the state runner up in the Illinois Summer State Championship in 2010.

 For 15 years, Chuck has given private baseball lessons in pitching, catching, and hitting and has run camps and coaching clinics in Illinois and Michigan.
 Chuck has had the pleasure of coaching five pitchers who have pitched in the following Major League organizations: Baltimore Orioles, San Francisco Giants, San Diego Padres, and Chicago Cubs.